jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 2. Jiggle the card reader.
 If it feels loose, don't use the ATM.
 Better safe than sorry.
 3. Look for anything weird near the ATM, like a plastic container full of flyers.
 If you see one, check the sides and bottom for a camera.
 4. Cover your hand while you enter your PIN.
 That way a camera can't see the PIN anyways.
+5. Use ATMs that are on more heavily trafficked streets.
+The ATMs on little side roads don't have very much supervision.

 There's no reason to be paranoid — this happens in the U.S., too — but be aware that it exists.
 Keep an eye on your accounts[^mint] to see if anything you don't recognize comes out, and set sane daily withdrawal limits ($500 or less from ATMs, for example) on your cards.